 A raw food vegan diet consists of unprocessed raw vegan foods that have not been heated above 115 F (46 C).
-Adherents of this diet, called "raw foodists", believe that foods cooked above this temperature have lost their enzymes and thus a significant amount of their nutritional value and are harmful to the body, whereas uncooked foods provide living enzymes and proper nutrition.
+Adherents of this diet, called "raw foodists," believe that foods cooked above this temperature have lost their enzymes and thus a significant amount of their nutritional value, becoming harmful to the body.
+Uncooked foods, on the other hand, provide living enzymes and proper nutrition.

 - All raw fruits and vegetables